sanderkooger/Monorepo-AI-Powered/packages/epic-postinstall/README.md

 ---
 For a detailed technical explanation of `epic-postinstall`'s architecture, components, and internal workings, please refer to the [Technical Deep Dive](docs/technical.md).

+## Python Environment Installation

+`epic-postinstall` provides robust support for setting up Python development environments, including managing Python versions with `asdf`, creating virtual environments, and installing dependencies.

+For a comprehensive guide on configuring and using the Python environment installer, refer to the [Python Environment Installer Technical Documentation](docs/python-environment-installer.md).